Semiconductor Quantum Electronics

 Learning and Teaching Methods

-Blackboard for the introduction of physical concepts and the quantitative analysis of effects, overhead projection for the discussion of experimental set-ups and results obtained, required reading of selected research publications.
+At the blackboard the introduction of physical concepts and the quantitative analysis of effects takes place.
+Overhead projection is used for the discussion of experimental set-ups and results obtained.
+The students are required to read selected research publications.

 Combined Power Point and blackboard presentation plus research publications.

 - Thomas Ihn, Semiconductor Nanostructures, Oxford University Press

 - Yuli Nazarov and Yaroslav M. Blanter, Quantum Transport, Cambridge University Press